 “Let food be thy medicine and medicine be thy food” ~Hippocrates

-Here is an interesting link to a highly comprehensive and well-researched article about the benefits of stinging nettle for hair loss with reference to some of the highest quality scientific papers that exist online: link to the article on the web
+Here is an interesting link to a highly comprehensive and well-researched article about the benefits of stinging nettle for hair loss concerning some of the highest quality scientific papers that exist online: link to the writing on the web.

-Below is an interesting article from www.naturalnews.com : link to the article on the web
+Below is an interesting article from www.naturalnews.com: link to the writing on the web

 In ancient Greek times, the stinging nettle was used mainly as a diuretic and laxative.
 Now the plant is used for many cures; illnesses include cancer and diabetes.